 - Captions.
 The keywords for each peak are calculated automatically, based on the content of surrounding documents.

 - Document Markers.
-The markers [1-5] show the position of the documents from the Nearby Locations window.
+The markers the position of the documents from the Nearby Locations window, using color coding to indicate document sentiment.

 - Document Selection.
 Hovering above any location in the map shows a preview of the closest matching document in the active document window, clicking selects this document (each of the small gray dots, which become visible after zooming in, represents one document).